abeltyr/Turbo-Tailwind-V4-Starter/README.md

 ## What's inside?

-This Turborepo includes the following packages/apps, all configured with Tailwind CSS v4:
+This Turborepo includes the following packages/apps, all configured for compatibility with Tailwind CSS v4:

 ### Apps and Packages